-"#2 Other" includes cash or cash equivalents, government bonds, derivatives or ETFs are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable eco nomic activities under the EU Taxonomy.
+"#2 Other" includes cash or cash equivalents, government bonds, derivatives or ETFs

 The investments included under "#2 Other" are used for hedging, liquidity, and efficient portfolio management purposes, while cash is used in the meaning of ancillary liquid assets.
 There is currently no minimum environmental or social safeguards for these investments.